benwigley/reducks-rails/README.md

 * Extending `ReducksBaseCollection`, full options
 * Explaining full configuration options
 * Showing a React example
+* Show examples of using `entitySelectors.where|map|filter()`
+* Show examples of custom a reducer
+* Cover loading states: isLoading, isLoadingIndex, isCreatingEntity, isFetchingEntityId, isDeletingEntityId

 ## Project todo

 * Remove thunk dependency based on [redux-rails](https://github.com/instacart/redux-rails)
+* Potentially add a way to create singular Resources
+  * e.g. CurrentUser vs Users to fetch the authenticaed user
+  * For now maybe some docs on how to implement a custom example such as currentUser in the Users collection